Julie Seitter

-Julie Seitter (née Julie Stinneford) is a professional voice talent who can be heard as "Julie", the interactive voice response agent for Amtrak's automated information and reservation telephone system.
-Julie's positive voice personality—described as "spunky", "tirelessly chipper", "perky", "unshakably courteous", and "reassuring"—has been cited as one of the reasons for the success of the Amtrak system.
-Upon the automated system's confirmation of a caller's spoken instruction, Seitter's recorded voice would cheerily intone, "Great!" or "Got it!", while a speech recognition failure might prompt the message, "I'm sorry, I'm having trouble understanding you..."
+Julie Seitter (née Julie Stinneford) is a professional voice actress who can be heard as "Julie".
+It is the interactive voice response agent for Amtrak's automated information and reservation telephone system.
+Julie's voice personality, described as "spunky", "perky", "unshakably courteous", and "reassuring"—has been cited as one of the reasons for the success of the Amtrak system.
+Upon the automated system's confirmation of a caller's spoken instruction, Seitter's recorded voice would intone, "Great!" or "Got it!".
+A speech recognition failure might prompt the message, "I'm sorry, I'm having trouble understanding you..."